UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_05.md

 In this case, it makes the most sense for our data to have the measurements `area` and `population` as variables that may or may not affect language diversity.
-This would be considered tidy data stored as a wide dataframe.
+This would be considered tidy data and it is stored as a wider dataframe than what what initially presented to us.

 <center>